Iamshortman/UVSG/README.md

-UVSG
+USG
 ====

-An attempt at a Voxel based space game
+An attempt at a space game based around building your own ship out of blocks(aka cells)